 When you are operating the Cisco wireless LAN solution in Layer 3 mode, you must configure an AP-manager interface to control lightweight access points and a management interface as configured for Layer 2 mode.

-When you are adding lightweight access points to a multiple-controller deployment network, it is convenient to have all lightweight access points associate with one master controller on the same subnet.
-That way, the you do not have to log into multiple controllers to find out which controller newly-added lightweight access points associated with.
+When you are adding lightweight access points to a multiple-Cisco WLC deployment network, it is convenient to have all lightweight access points associate with one master Cisco WLC on the same subnet.
+That way, you do not have to log into multiple Cisco WLCs to find out which controller the newly-added lightweight access points associated with.

-You can monitor the master controller using the Cisco Prime Infrastructure Web User Interface and watch as access points associate with the master controller.
-You can then verify the access point configuration and assign a primary, secondary, and tertiary controller to the access point, and reboot the access point so it reassociates with its primary, secondary, or tertiary controller.
+You can monitor the master Cisco WLC using the Cisco Prime Infrastructure and watch as access points associate with the master Cisco WLC.
+You can then verify the access point configuration and assign a primary, secondary, and tertiary Cisco WLC to the access point, and reboot the access point so it reassociates with its primary, secondary, or tertiary Cisco WLC.

 When you use Cisco Prime Infrastructure in your Cisco wireless LAN solution, controllers periodically determine the client, rogue access point, rogue access point client, radio frequency ID (RFID) tag location and store the locations in the Cisco Prime Infrastructure database.